AAP govt has ended step motherly treatment to east Delhi in terms of development: Kejriwal | Science-Environment

 According to PWD officials, the department saved Rs 115 crore in the flyover project.
 The sanctioned cost of the project was Rs 372 crore while the work was awarded at Rs 257 crore, the officials said.

+“We have seen flyovers worth Rs 300 crore being built for Rs 1,500-2,000 crore, but we are seeing a flyover worth Rs 300 crore being built for Rs 250 crore for the first time,” Kejriwal said.

-Kejriwal also said that the flyover will pass over three main traffic junctions, which include Ramprastha, Vivek Vihar and Shreshtha Vihar and ease vehicular movement in the area.
+The Delhi CM also said that the flyover will pass over three main traffic junctions, which include Ramprastha, Vivek Vihar and Shreshtha Vihar and ease vehicular movement in the area.
+A government statement issued after the event said that the cost of the flyover will be recovered in two-and-a-half years.
+It said that 1.48 lakh vehicles will travel through this flyover daily and commuters will save 11.07 minutes of time on one side.
+“As many as 16.57 lakh litres of fuel will be saved every year.
+CO2 emission will be reduced by 1.50 lakh tonnes,” the statement said.

+Kejriwal further said that the government's aim is to eliminate traffic jams and pollution from Delhi and make the roads beautiful.

+As many as 77 traffic hotspots have been identified across Delhi, and different plans are being made to free these hotspots to make Delhi jam free, the CM said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)